zacernst/harikari/readme.md

 Usage
 -----

-Just import `harikari.harikai` and wrap your function with it:
+Just import `harikari.harikari` and wrap your function with it:

 ```
 from harikari import harikari